BlafKing/BEP/Reasoning.md

 Permanent Ban: The user is permanently banned from Discord.
 If the user had a phone number added to their account, their phone number is blacklisted from being used on any other account and a phone verification will be set on the user's IP address.
 They are not allowed to use Discord again.
 ```
-Because of this, I had to create a new Discord BOT and lose everything on my old account.
+Because of this, I had to create a new Discord BOT and lose everything on my old account and BOT.

 I never received any email by Discord stating anything about my account being banned, I didn't know why/how/when my account was banned, I could only guess.